We Are Not Created Equal

 This belief that everyone is created equal and that we all have the same chance to succeed in life is fundamentally flawed.
 The truth is that we are not all created equal in our ability to achieve success.
 Every person has a unique set of strengths, which can aid in achieving the success they desire.
 Conversely, each person also has their own unique set of challenges that inhibit them in achieving such success.
 We are meant to share our strengths with those close to us and resolve the challenges we face together.

 If a child is born disabled or grows up in a poor, abusive, or criminal home, they do not have the same chance at success as a child born healthy, to a high-income, loving family that lives in a nice neighborhood.
-The former will start school approximately 1.5 years behind other students and by 3rd grade they will be three years behind his peers educationally.
+The former will start school approximately 1.5 years behind other students and by third grade, they will be three years behind their peers educationally.
 These are the facts.
-In this situation most children will never be able to catch-up and this will subsequently affect the rest of their lives.
+In this situation, most children will never be able to catch up and this will subsequently affect the rest of their lives.

 Lending a helping hand because you were born with some advantages that others may not have can make this world a better place for all of us.
 It will enable us to learn lessons from the strengths others gained from struggling through challenges they faced.
 It can reduce violent crime and create a better and safer environment for future generations to grow up in.

 We all have different views and opinions and everyone is free to express these views as they wish.
 In this country, the right to free speech is one of our most important principles.
 If you travel around the world, you will see that other countries do not have advantages equal to those of the United States in respect to individual freedoms and standard of living.
 In Israel, armed guards stand at shopping mall entrances searching bags as shoppers enter.
 In China, you see children begging for food on the street.
 In war-torn regions like Syria, you see millions displaced by the violence that has taken hold as a result of people fighting for the very freedoms we all take for granted.